-Movenber Part 2. - Maslow - Suicide - Snakes and Ladders
+Movenber Part 2. - Male Suicide - Abraham Maslow Hieraechy of Needs

 Maslow's hierarchy of needs.

-In my previous Movember post, click here if you missed it, I talked about the Chakra system and its function in providing a balanced mind and body.
+In Movember part 1 - click here if you missed it - I talked about the Chakra system and its function in providing a balanced mind and body.
 Chakras are dippy hippy stuff for many of you.
-I did receive a lovely message following my chakra post, ‘Hi Colin, I thought your explanation of the chakras was really clear.
-Even for a cynic like me’.
-I was also a cynic for many years, I wanted scientific proof such energy existed.
-I then discovered Abraham Maslow and our somatic needs.
-Somatic needs are pure energy, we have no control over them.
-Our very existence requires the satisfaction of these needs.
-When our needs are not satisfied…
+I did receive a lovely message following my chakra post, ‘Hi Colin, I thought your explanation of the chakras was really clear. even for a cynic like me’.
+I was also a cynic for many years, I wanted further proof such energy existed.
+I then discovered Abraham Maslow.

-‘Maslow was an American psychologist who was best known for creating Maslow's hierarchy of needs, a theory of psychological health predicated on fulfilling innate human needs in priority, culminating in self-actualization’.
+‘Maslow was an American psychologist who was best known for creating his Hierarchy of Needs, ‘a theory of psychological health predicated on fulfilling innate human needs in priority, culminating in self-actualization’.
 (Wikipedia)

 His thesis states that there are five layers to our needs as human beings.
 It also tells us that the order cannot be circumvented i.e. It is a progression and can only take place in the prescribed order as we ascend the pyramid.